aclaycode/serverless-image-processing-pipeline/README.md

 This application uses an event-driven architecture to fully automate image uploads, processing, and delivery:

-1. **User Upload via React Frontend**
+1. **User Interaction via React Frontend**
-   A React-based drag-and-drop interface allows users to select `.jpg` or `.jpeg` images.
-On upload, the app calls a Lambda function (via API Gateway) to get a **pre-signed S3 URL**.
-The file is uploaded via `PUT` to an **input S3 bucket**.
+   Users drag and drop one or more `.jpg` or `.jpeg` images into the browser interface.
+After confirming their selection, they click the **"Upload Files"** button.
+This triggers the frontend to request a pre-signed S3 URL (via API Gateway → Lambda), then upload each image directly to the **input S3 bucket** using a `PUT` request.

 2. **Image Conversion Triggered by S3 Event**
-   Once uploaded, the S3 bucket automatically triggers another **Lambda function**.
-This function uses the **Sharp** image processing library to convert the image to `.png` format.
+   Once an image is uploaded, the input bucket automatically triggers a **Lambda function** via an S3 event.
+This function fetches the file and uses the **Sharp** image processing library to convert it to `.png` format entirely in memory.
+   The converted `.png` file is compressed using Sharp's compression level of 9 setting to reduce file size without losing image quality, with a slight increase in processing time as a tradeoff.

 3. **Output Handling and Public Access**
-   The converted `.png` file is saved to a separate **output S3 bucket** with `public-read` access.
-The front end displays a **public URL** to the converted image, enabling direct preview and download.
+   The converted `.png` image is saved to an **output S3 bucket** and marked with public-read access.
+The frontend constructs and displays the expected public URL for each file, enabling preview and download.

-4. **Frontend Hosting and Delivery**
+4. **Frontend Hosting and Global Delivery**
-   The React frontend is hosted using **S3 static website hosting** and distributed globally using **CloudFront**.
+   The React frontend is deployed as static assets in an **S3 bucket**, and distributed worldwide using Cloudfront for low-latency access.

 5. **Infrastructure and Deployment**
-   All resources (Lambda, S3, IAM, CloudFront, API Gateway, DynamoDB) are provisioned using **Terraform**.
-AWS configurations such as IAM permissions and S3 access controls were fine-tuned manually during development.
+   AWS resources—including Lambda functions, S3 buckets, API Gateway, CloudFront, IAM role—are provisioned using Terraform.
+Additional AWS access policies were refined manually during development for security and interoperability.

 6. **Security**
-   The pre-signed S3 URLs are **valid for 60 seconds**, ensuring time-limited, secure uploads.
+   Uploads are performed using **pre-signed S3 URLs** that expire after 60 seconds, ensuring temporary and secure upload access from the client browser only.

 ---

 ## CI/CD

 - **Terraform** uses a remote S3 backend with **DynamoDB for state locking**.
-- AWS credentials are managed securely with **GitHub Secrets**.
 - The **React frontend** is deployed to S3 and served via CloudFront.
-- **GitHub Actions** triggers deployment on every push.
+- **GitHub Actions** triggers deployment on every push (AWS credential are managed securely with GitHub secrets)
 ![GitHub Actions Screenshot](https://github.com/aclaycode/serverless-image-processing-pipeline/blob/7c2296c5c9084b17e3f51291d8a058d3510457b3/README%20Images/GitHub_Actions_Integration.png)

 ---